ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   Tucked away on this easterly reach
   I chanced upon Kingsdown beach
   Chasing the drama of a spring tide
-  As I hurried and lengthened my stride
+  I hurried and lengthened my stride
   The waves were roaring, and dutifully high
-  Salty spray fell from the the blue sky.
+  Salty spray fell from the clear blue sky.

   But it was the morning light,
   soft yet bright, that had me
-  returning again and again, and it was by chance, on one such trip that as the sun rose, the tide did slip revealing Oldstairs Bay, I walked the bay
+  returning again and again, and it was by chance, on one such trip as the sun rose, the tide did slip revealing Oldstairs Bay, I walked the bay
   Beyond the pebbles, for a brief time